 Overview

-Internal users
+Internal users:

-• Weather forecasters at the Estonian Environment Agency who use radar data 24/7 in their work to produce weather forecasts and warnings.
+- Weather forecasters at the Estonian Environment Agency who use radar data 24/7 in their work to produce weather forecasts and warnings.

-External users
+External users:

-• Users of the website (Estonian Environment Agency | WEATHER).
+- Users of the website (Environment Agency | WEATHER).

-• Users of the ILM+ mobile app
+- Users of the ILM+ mobile app.

-• Besides operational meteorological work, radar data is used for scientific and research work.
+- Besides operational meteorological work, radar data is used for scientific and research work.

-On the website of the Estonian Environment Agency (Radar | Environment Agency | WEATHER), precipitation data measured by meteorological radars in the last two hours in five-minute intervals are available.
+On the website of the Estonian Environment Agency (Radar | Environment Agency | WEATHER), precipitation data measured by weather radars in the last two hours in five-minute intervals are available.

 More information

-References
+- References

 Open data

-According to the provisions of the European Commission's Implementing Regulation on the Publication and Reuse of High-Value Datasets, meteorological radar data are high-value open data.
+According to the provisions of the European Commission's Implementing Regulation on the Publication and Reuse of High-Value Datasets, weather radar data are high-value open data.
 The Estonian Environment Agency publishes this data in Environmental Portal without restrictions on use and access, via application interface (APIs), with metadata, machine-readable and bulk downloadable in Environmental Portal open data file repository (KAIA).

 International cooperation